civicrm/civicrm-sysadmin-guide/docs/upgrade/wordpress.md

 !!! note For **CiviCRM 4.6** and older:
     For Versions installed prior to 4.7 - Restore the original `civicrm.settings.php` file from your backup into the `<wordpress_root>/wp-content/plugins/civicrm/` directory.

+!!! note For **CiviCRM 4.7+**:
+    If your `civicrm.settings.php` is located in your uploads directory it is not necesasry to restore this file.

 1. If you are using the `<wordpress_root>/<content-dir>/plugins/civicrm/civicrm/settings_location.php` file in your implementation, restore this file from your back-up.